ymahadik/ymahadik/README.md

 ## 💬 Let's Connect

 I write to refine my thinking and share what I learn about the rapidly evolving AI landscape.
-If something here resonates — or if you're working on something at the intersection of data, AI, and real-world decision-making — I'd love to hear from you.
+If something here resonates or if you're working on something at the intersection of data, AI, and real-world decision-making, I'd love to hear from you.

 💼 [LinkedIn](https://www.linkedin.com/in/yashnpmahadik/)